[Editors Note: This article was written by Suzanne Paulinski.]

 Stop waiting for a larger number.
 That number is not what is going to attract new fans, but rather the actions you take with the number you have will.

-Cyber PR, a premiere public relations firm in the music industry, recently wrote a want to hear from you).delineating your three communities of fans.
-When it comes to super fans, they suggest you put your focus on (1) being remarkable (aka, do and create things worth remarking about), (2) creating a strong live show (as super fans are the ones that will make the effort to show up) and (3) capture your fans’ data (as super fans are a “warm audience” who
+Cyber PR, a premiere public relations firm in the music industry, recently wrote a blog series delineating your three communities of fans.
+When it comes to super fans, they suggest you put your focus on (1) being remarkable (aka, do and create things worth remarking about), (2) creating a strong live show (as super fans are the ones that will make the effort to show up) and (3) capture your fans’ data (as super fans are a “warm audience” who want to hear from you).

 Give yourself permission to ignore the vanity metrics for a bit (follows/unfollows, likes, hearts, etc.) and focus more on engagement with your current fanbase.
 What do they like?
 What don’t they like?
 What brought them on as your fan?
 Who else do they listen to on a regular basis and why?